eggabushman/Zombies13579/README.md

-# Java Chatbot for Zombie Website
+# JavaScript Chatbot for Zombie Website
 Authors: Joel and Kevin

-Description: Chatbot in Java that responds to user input.
+Description: Chatbot written in JavaScript that responds to user input.